Montreal-Quakers/website/_includes/alert/en-exceptional-zoom.md

-Exceptionally, on April 9th, Sunday meeting meets on Zoom only.
+Exceptionally, on October 28th and November 2nd, 2025, Sunday meeting meets on Zoom only because of the municipal elections.
 [Contact us for the link](/contact).
-Back in person on April 16th.
+Back in person at the Greene Centre on November 12th.